-*Get 10% off any Earth Runners purchase with my code ANYASREVIEWSER*
+*Get 10% off any Earth Runners purchase with my code ANYASREVIEWSER10

 Luna Sandals has an extensive lineup of running and lifestyle sandals.
 You can get thick or thin soles that conform to your foot over time and are very secure.
 One pair of running sandals from Luna should last you years, and can be worn for every day as well as exercise.
 My personal favorites are the Rooted line of sandals that have traditional leather laces.
 They are adorable and pass as fashion sandals.
-Get 10% off your first order with code ANYA10
+Use code ANYALUNA_10 for 10% off.

 These high quality handmade sandals come in a variety of thicknesses and features.
 Shamma Sandals are similar in construction to Luna sandals but with velcro adjustments for easier on and off.
 They also have a leather strap sandal that is extremely comfortable.
 These are the most comfortable adventure sandals I’ve tried, and they also look cute as everyday shoes.
 You can see my full review here.